The RNA welcomes new members. Membership benefits include:

 If you have any further questions please contact the New Writers’ Scheme Organiser

-Applicants from groups currently under-represented within the RNA and the wider publishing industry, may be entitled to a bursary towards the cost of their New Writers’ Scheme place.
+Members and applicants from groups currently under-represented within the RNA and the wider publishing industry, may be entitled to a bursary towards the cost of their New Writers’ Scheme place.
 Full details of bursaries available can be found in the ‘Bursaries’ tab.

 The RNA offers a range of bursaries for new and existing members to engage in RNA activities.
 Many of these bursaries are specifically intended for authors from groups currently under-represented in publishing.